Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 Andrii joined the Hospitallers in the spring of 2023, drawn to the battalion’s well-established history and reputation, which he had been aware of long before the full-scale invasion.

-Andrii says it took him a year from his first tactical medicine course to officially join the battalion.
-He began his training in Germany, where he took basic courses in pre-hospital care based on US protocols, such as Stop the Bleed and Basic Life Support.
+Andrii recalls it took a full year of training and preparation before officially joining the Hospitallers.
+His journey began in Germany, where he tackled basic pre-hospital care courses like Stop the Bleed and Basic Life Support, rooted in US protocols.

-Back in Ukraine, he continued with foundational courses, followed by ASM, CLS, and CMC training at the Hospitallers’ center.
-He also immersed himself in independent study, diving deep into pre-hospital care.
+Returning to Ukraine, he leveled up with foundational courses and advanced training in ASM, CLS, and CMC at the Hospitallers’ Center.
+Determined to master pre-hospital care, Andrii also dove into independent study, making it his personal mission to be ready for the battlefield.

 These efforts paid off during his first rotation.
-While he expected his first experience treating a patient with internal bleeding to be more emotionally overwhelming, he found himself more prepared than he had anticipated.
+While he expected his first experience treating a patient with internal bleeding to be overwhelming, he found himself more prepared than he had anticipated.

 “That was the first time I saw someone in hemorrhagic shock,” he recalls.
 “Still, you can adapt to the stress, and this happens relatively quickly once you begin working in tactical medicine.”